Skip to main content

 Think of your pituitary gland as a high-performance factory that operates on a single, powerful night shift.
 Deep sleep is the signal that opens the factory doors and initiates the main production run of GH.
 This is not a random occurrence; it is a meticulously timed event.

-In adults, the most substantial and predictable surge of GH secretion happens shortly after sleep onset, specifically in conjunction with the first period of (SWS), which encompasses stages III and IV of non-REM sleep.
+In adults, the most substantial and predictable surge of GH secretion happens shortly after sleep onset, specifically in conjunction with the first period of slow-wave sleep (SWS), which encompasses stages III and IV of non-REM sleep.

 This nocturnal pulse is responsible for the majority of your daily GH output, directly influencing everything from muscle repair to metabolic health.
 The data from your sleep tracker, therefore, is a direct readout of this production cycle.
 A consistent pattern of low deep sleep is a clear indication that this critical manufacturing window is being cut short, leading to a cascade of downstream effects on your physical and cognitive performance.